Author Guidelines

 A Review of the Article

-A review of the article is conducted to review whether the article meets the standard of quality criteria to be published.
+A review of the article is conducted to determine whether the article meets the standard of quality criteria to be published.
 The manuscript will be directly rejected by editors without giving any formal reviews if: 1) the topic is not suitable for the scope of the journal, 2) the results are less beneficial, 3) the scope and purpose are not deeply formulated, 4) the findings do not improve the scientific knowledge, 5) the article is not written completely.
 Eligible manuscripts will be reviewed by reviewers for 2 weeks then the reviewer's note will be delivered to authors 3 weeks after the first submission.
 Authors should send the article revision to the editor a week after receiving the reviewers' notes.

 The structure of manuscripts